 Fekadu is a recent immigrant to the United States from Ethiopia, where he worked as an accountant for two decades.
 His accounting experience includes processing payroll, banking, billings, account receivables/payables & preparing financial statements.
 Fekadu has been working with IMPACT since the spring of 2015 to support with accounting duties and is now a part time employee.

-Daniel Centeno, a native from El Salvador, has lived in Maryland, since 2005.
-Since 2015, Daniel has been Assistant Sports Director at IMPACT Silver Spring and is responsible for the soccer program at IMPACT.
+Daniel Centeno, a native from El Salvador, has lived in Maryland since 2005.
+Daniel is the IMPACT Sports Manager, and has been involved in the sports program since 2015.
+Daniel also leads the Culinary Training Classes as part of IMPACT's Trade Academy.
 His bi-cultural background and focus on community collaboration has led him to a number of opportunities and community leadership roles.
-Daniel received his Associates degree in Culinary Arts at L’Academie de Cuisine in Gaithersburg; is CPR and First Aid certified; has completed the course for the” F” Soccer and Referee licenses with the U.S Soccer Federation; and has over 15 years of sports experience and has work with kids of all ages and demographic groups and continues to build a safe environment where kids can have fun and learn how to work together to create a better community.
+Daniel received his Associates degree in Culinary Arts at L’Academie de Cuisine in Gaithersburg; is CPR and First Aid certified; has completed the course for the ``A`` Soccer and Referee licenses with the U.S Soccer Federation; and has over 15 years of sports experience and has worked with kids of all ages and demographic groups and continues to build a safe environment where kids can have fun and learn how to work together to create a better community.

 Carmen Hernandez is without doubt the most seasoned community builder ever to serve on the IMPACT Staff.
 She is originally from El Salvador, where she worked with the administration and faculty at the Central American University on various community building/engagement projects.
-Carmen has been in the United States for ten years, and worked for three years as a lead organizer with Tenants & Workers United in Virginia.
-She has worked with IMPACT Silver Spring for five years.
+Carmen has been in the United States for 16 years, and worked for three years as a lead organizer with Tenants & Workers United in Virginia.
+She has worked with IMPACT Silver Spring since 2011.

-Lanita has worked as a fundraiser, project manager, and event planner for non-profits for more than 9 years.
+Lanita has worked as a fundraiser, project manager, and event planner for non-profits for more than 20 years.
 Before coming to IMPACT, she worked for the National Association of State Boards of Education (NASBE) as Director of Special Projects and worked as a consultant on projects including the national AIDS/HIV Youth Summit, the NASBE New State Board Member Institute, and several State Superintendent of Education searches.
 Lanita has a BA in English from North Carolina State University.
 Lanita has been involved in the IMPACT Network since 2009, initially working as a community builder with the Thriving Multicultural Schools Project.
-She was Director of Development from 2012-2013.
-In spring 2014, Lanita rejoined the staff as a consultant and now serves as IMPACT's Senior Network Coach.
+She has worn several hats at the organization including East County Network Builder, Director of Development, and Network Coach.
+She now serves the organization as a Senior Organizer who supports IMPACT's communications, reporting, and special projects.